Profession Calculators

 Common Mistakes to Avoid

 • Confusing base acres with planted acres.
-ARC and PLC payments are made on base acres (historical allocation), not on current planted acres.
-Base acres may differ significantly from what is actually planted.
+ARC and PLC payments are made on base acres established from historical production, not current planted acres.
+A farm with 400 corn base acres that plants 450 corn acres still receives payments on only 400 base acres.

 • Forgetting the 85% payment factor.
-Both ARC-CO and PLC pay on only 85% of base acres, not the full base.
-This reduces the actual payment by 15%.
+Both ARC-CO and PLC pay on 85% of base acres, not 100%.
+A farm with 500 corn base acres receives payments as if it had 425 acres.
+This reduces the actual payment by 15% compared to a calculation that uses full base acres.

 • Not accounting for sequestration.
-Federal budget sequestration reduces ARC and PLC payments by 5.7% in 2026.
-The calculator shows pre-sequestration amounts.
+Federal sequestration reduces ARC and PLC payments by 5.7% in 2026.
+All calculations should multiply final payment amounts by 0.943 to reflect actual cash received.

 Frequently Asked Questions